Curriculum > Co-Curricular Activities

 • Participation in Uniform Group as a Core Curriculum for S1 Students

 Participation in uniform group serves as an ideal means for realizing the social skills education.
-It helps to develop students?awareness in rule compliance, self-governance, teamwork and willingness in joining the social service.
-In addition, it also helps to nurture students?leadership skills.
+It helps to develop students’ awareness in rule compliance, self-governance, teamwork and willingness in joining the social service.
+In addition, it also helps to nurture students’ leadership skills.
 Hence, all S1 students are required to join one uniform group.
 Uniform groups consist of Boy Scouts, Girl Guides, Red Cross, Hong Kong Adventure Corps and Road Safety Patrol Unit.

 • Performance in Co-Curricular Activities Constituting Part of the Learning Assessment

-• Time for Co-Curricular Activities: Tuesday and Thursday
+• Time for Co-Curricular Activities

-Tuesday and Thursday after school (4:00-5:30pm) has been assigned to be the time for co-curricular activities.
+The After School Period of each day has been assigned to be the time for co-curricular activities.

 Whole-school Approach to Promote Co-Curricular Activities Outside School Premises with the Provision of Life-Wide Learning Activities Day